mixxxdj/manual/source/chapters/getting_started.rst

   Click the Mixxx icon in the applications menu or launcher of your desktop environment or perform a search for :file:`mixxx`.
 Alternatively type :command:`mixxx` into the terminal, then hit :kbd:`Return`.
-  If your :term:`soundcard` is not accessible from Mixxx because it is used by other applications via PulseAudio, you may close and restart Mixxx using :command:`pasuspender mixxx`.
+  If your :term:`audio interface` is not accessible from Mixxx because it is used by other applications via PulseAudio, you may close and restart Mixxx using :command:`pasuspender mixxx`.
 See :ref:`appendix-command-line-options` for an overview of Mixxx's command line options.

 .. _getting-started-import-audio-files: